-Just like its other surrounding states, Indiana has limited quantities gold that was left behind by glacial deposits several thousands of years ago.
+Just like its other surrounding states, Indiana has small quantities gold that were left behind by glacial deposits several thousands of years ago.
+Although not commercially viable, there is more than enough gold to satisfy the interest of “weekend warriors” and serious prospectors alike.

 There are no recorded commercial gold mining operations in Indiana.
 Thus, official reports of gold production are also quite limited.
 However, there are several prospectors in Indiana that are successfully finding good quantities of gold.